AI recruitment in Germany with GDPR, AI Act and works council compliance

 German employers can use AI recruitment tools, but purely automated hiring decisions significantly affecting applicants are prohibited under GDPR Article 22 unless an exception applies.
 A human-in-the-loop is required, and from August 2026 the EU AI Act adds further HR AI obligations.

-• GDPR Article 22 prohibits purely automated decisions with significant effects — human review is required.
+• GDPR Article 22 blocks purely automated hiring decisions with significant effects, so a real human review step is mandatory.

-• AI Act Annex III classifies employment AI as high-risk — compliance obligations apply from August 2026.
+• AI systems used for recruitment fall under AI Act Annex III high-risk rules, which apply from August 2, 2026.

 In practice, this means:

-• You can use AI to rank CVs, flag missing qualifications, or score candidates.
+• You may use AI to rank CVs, flag missing qualifications, or structure applications.

 GDPR Article 22 and Automated Hiring Decisions